adamtindale/adamtindale.github.io/_posts/2024-04-10-switching_isps.md

 Enter, Zen Internet, Full Fibre 500.

-Having friends who have worked there and all speak highly of it - the choice was simple.
+Having friends who have worked there, all speak highly of it.
+The choice was simple.

 The switch process was seamless and it's so far so good - enjoying the £30 per month saving too.

+---

+*For those paying attention, the per month saving would have been £20, if I maintained the 900Mbps package betwen providers*